Furatus/RailRoad/README.md

 # Filling Database

-You can use Mongodb Compass to fill the database, but the json will not be provided in the git.
+You can use Mongodb Compass to fill the database, but the json(s) will not be provided in the git.

 # Documentation